What do you use to aim your AR-15?

 It doesn’t matter.
 Okay, well, it does, but it doesn’t matter in regards to this article.
 Today we are talking about zeroing a weapon sight.

 More specifically, the specialized “battlesight” zeroes you can use with AR-15 style rifles.
-These zeroes are specialized zeroes designed to maximize the efficiency of your AR-15 rifle.
+These zeroes are specialized and designed to maximize the efficiency of your AR-15 rifle.

-The concept can be applied to any rifle or cartridge, but these are designed for the AR-15 shooting 5.56/.223 Rem.
+While the concept applies to any rifle or cartridge, these are designed for the AR-15 shooting 5.56/.223 Rem.